Isha-Singh06/ecommerce_website_ap/README.md

 2. Skeletal framework : https://github.com/justdjango/django_project_boilerplate
 3. Authentication template only : https://github.com/pennersr/django-allauth

-All product images in this project have been taken from https://unsplash.com/ .
+All product images in this project have been taken from https://unsplash.com/.

+The favicon used was taken from https://www.freefavicon.com.